tranlv/wiki-link/README.md

 </p>

 ---
-wikilink is a A web-scraping application to find the minimum number of links between 2 given wiki pages.
+wikilink is a web-scraping application which purpose is to find the minimum number of links between 2 given wiki pages; subsequently to examine if “Six degrees of separation” idea can be observed, i.e. the pages can be reached within 6 links.

 | Build | [![Build Status][3]][4] | [![Coverage Status][5]][6] |
 | :--- | :--- | :---  |